Probability and Statistics > Reporting Statistics APA Style

 At the beginning of the results section, restated your hypothesis and then state if your results supported it.
 This should be followed by the data and statistics to support or reject the null hypothesis.

-One-Way/Two-Way ANOVA: State the between-groups degrees of freedom, then state the within-groups degrees of freedom, followed by the F statistic and main effect was significant, F(1, 149) = 2.12, p = .02.”
+One-Way/Two-Way ANOVA: State the between-groups degrees of freedom, then state the within-groups degrees of freedom, followed by the F statistic and significance level.
+For example: “The main effect was significant, F(1, 149) = 2.12, p = .02.”

 Chi-Square test of Independence: Report degrees of freedom and sample size in parentheses, then the chi-square value, followed by the significance level.
 For example: